Percud/AA_Comp/README.md

 ```
 $ Rscript Utilities/Barplot.R
 ```
 Three **bar plots with vertical bars** based on **pairwise comparisons** are created.
-Each bar represents the number of orthogroups with relevant values of t-test and Log2FC for every amino acid.
+Each bar represents the number of orthogroups (y axis) with relevant values of t-test and Log2FC for every amino acid (x axis).

 ![IMG5](./Images/Barplot.jpg)